 Q: Today I imported/synced another Calendar to Google and now my calendar is a complete mess!
 Can GCalToolkit help?

 A: Yes!
-GCalToolkit can filter events by the "Created" date/time to delete a specific Import/Sync session (see "Delete Selected Events" below).
+GCalToolkit can filter events by the "Created" date/time to delete a specific Import/Sync (see "Delete Selected Events" below).

 For example, if a failed import attempt mixed two calendars together in a single Google Calendar, you can delete all events that were created by the failed import without affecting your pre-existing data, even if the dates and times are all mixed up together.
-Or, if you sync another calendar to your Google Calendar and then need to delete data that has been mixed in with your existing data, simply load up your Google Calendar in GCalToolkit, and filter the events by "Created" date and click the "Delete Selected Events" button in GCalToolkit to mark all the highlighted events for deletion and then "Sync to Google".
+Or, if you sync another calendar to your Google Calendar and then need to delete data that has been mixed in with your existing data, simply load up your Google Calendar in GCalToolkit, and filter the events by "Created" date and click the "Delete Selected Events" button in GCalToolkit to mark all the highlighted events for deletion and then "Save".
 Hey presto!
 All events created during the last faulty sync/import will be deleted leaving all your previous data intact.
 Please note that the "Created" column refers to the date and time that an event was initially created in Google Calendars - only events that are created (not modified) during syncing, and any events created during an import, can be deleted in this way.

 Q: I made changes to my Google Calendar using GCalToolkit Desktop Software, closed the program then went to Google Calendars in my browser and saw that I had made mistakes - what can I do?